Dart-Code/Website/_docs/settings.md

 ## dart.enableCompletionCommitCharacters
 **Default:** `false`.
 <br />
 Whether to automatically commit the selected completion item when pressing certain keys such as . , ( and [.
+This setting does not currently apply to LSP, see dart.previewCommitCharacters.

 ## dart.evaluateGettersInDebugViews
 **Default:** `true`.